 Men who have absence of one or both testicles due to absence from the time of birth, loss of testicle due to torsion (twisting), trauma, or testicular cancer may elect to have a saline filled testicular prosthesis placed.
 The prosthesis is designed to have the texture, weight, and shape similar to that of the natural testis and is sized at the time of surgery to match the natural testis in men having one prosthesis placed.

-To schedule a private, personal consultation with the award-winning and widely recognized Dr. Parviz Kavoussi in either of our specialty Urology Austin clinics (Westlake or South Austin), please call (512) 444-1414 or contact our office online.
+To schedule a private, personal consultation with the award-winning and widely recognized Dr. Parviz Kavoussi in any of our specialty Urology Austin and Round Rock clinics (Westlake or South Austin, and Round Rock), please call (512) 444-1414 or contact our office online.